 To make the Who-ville stockings, you’ll need:

-- our free Who-ville stocking template.
-Click here to automatically download. [ Can’t find it?
+- our free Who-ville stocking template (link is above). [ Can’t find it when you click download?
 Check your download folder on your computer]

 - white tissue paper and a pen

 - sewing pins

 - sewing machine

 - fabric scissors

 - Print out the free Who-ville Christmas stocking template pieces (above).